 Going to Therapy: Where to Start and What to Expect

-So you thinking about going to therapy…
+So you’re thinking about going to therapy…

 1. Find a therapist!
 This can seem like the most daunting part, because there are several therapists out there.
-You can start with identifying what you are seeking therapy for and search for someone who specializes in that particular issue.
-For example, if you are experiencing anxiety, try to find a therapist who is familiar with evidenced based therapy techniques to help you manage anxiety symptoms.
+You can start by identifying what you are seeking therapy for and searching for someone who specializes in that particular issue.
+For example, if you are experiencing anxiety, try to find a therapist who is familiar with evidence-based therapy techniques to help you manage anxiety symptoms.
 Therapists can specialize in trauma, marriage and family issues, kids, personality disorders, mood disorders, veterans, etc. Much like doctors, therapists can treat very basic issues, just like a general practitioner, or more specific issues, such as eating disorders or OCD.
 Itʼs important to find someone who knows how to help you with your specific concerns.

 3. Make an appointment.
 During an initial session, the therapist will go over some paperwork, conduct an intake interview, and help you to set goals for therapy.
 It might seem intimidating to tell a stranger about your life and your problems, but this is what we are trained to do!
 And most therapists love their job!
 It is important for you to feel safe and comfortable because vulnerability can be difficult at first.
 The initial session should give you a general foundation of the therapeutic approach and guidelines for the therapy sessions.
 You can also ask your therapist questions about their approach, how long they have been in the field and what experience they have with your specific problem.